spookyorange/firefox-linux-install/README.md

 If you are using Steam Deck, this script will install it on your system in like 15 seconds(so you don't have to wait 15 minutes for the repos to load)

+Note: This installation script is by no means affiliated with Mozilla Firefox project, or its maintainers.

 ## Usage

 Clone the repo and run the script